isomerpages/moe-northvistapri/_our-curriculum/Char & Citizenship Edu (CCE)/Character and Citizenship Education (CCE).md

 **Vista Buddies**<br>
 With the vision of “Everyone has a friend in NVTPS”, each student has a Vista Buddy in the class.
-Vista Buddies will help each other, especially when one buddy is absent from school.
+Vista Buddies will encourage, remind each other to do the right things at all time and help each other,especially when one buddy is absent from school.
 He/she is responsible to inform his/her buddy of what happened in school and what assignments her buddy has missed during his/her absence.
-They will know more about each other and show appreciations to each other on Vista Care Day, i.e. week 5 of each term.

 On top of that, as Vista Buddies, each P4 student is assigned to take care one to two P1 students at the start of each school year.